MadelineXCyber/Unit-13-Automated-ELK-Stack-Deployment/README.md

 The playbooks used for this deployment are as follows:

-- Ansible configuration file
-- Ansible hosts file
-- Configure ELK VM with docker
+- Configure ELK VM with docker: https://github.com/MadelineXCyber/TAKE-2-ELK-Stack-Deployment-Unit-13/blob/main/Ansible/Configure%20ELK%20VM%20with%20Docker
 - Configure Web VM with Docker
-- Filebeat configuration file
 - FIlebeat playbook
-- Metricbeat configuration file
 - Metricbeat playbook

-Copies of all playbooks above are available by following this link: https://github.com/MadelineXCyber/Unit-13-Automated-ELK-Stack-Deployment/tree/main/Ansible
+Copies of all configuration files and playbooks used in this deployment are available in the Ansible folder: https://github.com/MadelineXCyber/TAKE-2-ELK-Stack-Deployment-Unit-13/tree/main/Ansible

 ### Description of the Topology